-Within healthcare institutions, nurses need to be able to communicate quickly and efficiently with patients, families, doctors and other care teams.
-They need to perform a range of tasks to support their patients, such as coordinating care, responding to alerts and alarms, ensuring compliance with medication administration, documenting patient observations and completing care interventions.
+Within healthcare institutions, nurses need to be able to communicate quickly and efficiently with patients, families, doctors, and other care teams.
+They need to perform a range of tasks to support their patients, such as coordinating care, responding to alerts and alarms, ensuring compliance with medication administration, documenting patient observations, and completing care interventions.
 Deploying iPhone or iPad with third-party iOS or iPadOS apps can make it easier for nurses to accomplish these tasks, which helps them deliver the best care possible for their patients.
-Nurses can also use third-party apps to access clinical reference materials, deliver just-in-time education and fulfil continuing education (CME/CE) requirements right from iPhone.
+Nurses can also use third-party apps to access clinical reference materials, deliver virtual care, complete education, and fulfill continuing education (CME/CE) requirements right from iPhone.